Are you currently substitute teaching or teaching under a temporary or probationary contract of employment?

 If the answer to this question is yes, you may qualify for regular employment insurance (EI) benefits when your employment comes to an end.
 Qualifying for regular benefits under EI regulations is contingent upon the following criteria:

 The Alberta Teachers’ Association helps teachers with questions about EI benefits on a regular basis.
-The following are answers to some common questions.
+Here are answers to some common questions.

 How many hours do I need?